patternfly/patternfly-org/packages/v4/src/content/get-started/about.md

 components are proposed as promotion candidates.
 To view a list of current promotion candidates, visit [this page](https://github.com/patternfly/patternfly-org/tree/main/beta-component-promotion).

+There are two recommended steps to take when considering using a beta component in product:
+1. Play with the component examples in the docs and determine whether or not the current implementation meets your needs.
+Open issues for any missing features, enhancement requests, or bugs.
+2. Check the [PatternFly Issues GitHub Project board](https://github.com/orgs/patternfly/projects/7/views/5) where we have created a view to categorize most issues by component.
+Browse any open issues for the beta component to determine how much more the beta component could evolve in the near future.

 Once promoted, breaking changes are not made to components outside of a well-advertised breaking change release.
 Breaking changes introduce visual changes, changes to applied CSS class names, or changes to existing React props (new React props might be added).